IlarionHalushka/ilarionhalushka.github.io/certificates/Ivan-Kozenko.markdown

 {% include lazyload.html image_width="100" image_height="100" image_align="right" image_src="/assets/images/certificates/ivan-kozenko.png" image_alt="Ivan Kozenko" image_title="Ivan Kozenko" %}

-&nbsp;&nbsp;&nbsp; **This certificate confirms that Ivan Kozenko completed an Advanced Software Testing course under close supervision of a mentor 🎉**
+&nbsp;&nbsp;&nbsp; **This certificate confirms that Ivan Kozenko completed an Advanced Software Testing course under close supervision of the Senior mentor 🎉**

-Ivan has been personally mentored by
+Ivan was personally mentored by
-<a target="_blank" href="/about">Ilarion Halushka</a> on a daily basis
+<a target="_blank" href="/about">Ilarion Halushka</a> on a daily basis.
-for 5 months since April 2022.

 ## Recommendation from Mentor 👍
 &nbsp;&nbsp;&nbsp; **I totally recommend Ivan and can sign under every skill in his CV.**

 &nbsp;&nbsp;&nbsp; He is a hard-working and a very very very motivated person.
-He spends 8-10 hours studying every single day.
+He spent 8-12 hours studying every single day including weekends.

 &nbsp;&nbsp;&nbsp; **Ivan is the best student that I had a chance to mentor so far.**